NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 == Description ==

 A simple shortcode plugin to add the TimelineJS made by Knight Lab.

+**NOTE** While this plugin works up to the listed "tested" version of WordPress, it does not work as it originally did.
+Knight Lab does not have dedicated PHP development resources, and has not been able to fully adapt this plugin to the new Gutenberg blocks editor in WordPress.
+The original plugin provided an interface for customizing a timeline in WordPress, but that doesn't work in the new editor.
+In short, if you've been using the Timeline plugin for WordPress, your existing timelines should continue to work.
+We would love help from the WordPress community in updating or replacing this plugin with something which is better suited to the new editor paradigm.

 Supports custom width and height, [Google Spreadsheet and JSON data sources](http://timeline.knightlab.com/) "Learn how to create your data source") and many more.